 I’m not going to lie: it is mildly terrifying to camp during thunderstorms.
 Of course, I’m not allowed to show my fear because I camp with my young daughter.
 I need to remain calm and composed so she doesn’t freak out.
 Being a parent is fun, eh?

 When a storm is brewing, the wind will build up around you.
 The wind starts blowing hard against the tent.
 It gets under the tent rain fly and makes it flap back and forth violently.
-During one trip, I recorded a video of it, but the video doesn’t do justice to how LOUD the wind sounded.
+It gets LOUD in the tent.

 As the thunderstorm approaches, the wind gets stronger.
 Suddenly, you’ll start doubting your tent (I’m surprised how well my cheap ultralight tent held up throughout storms).
 As lightning and thunder blasts get closer together, you will know that the storm is right overhead.